0x6e6f6c61/CairoBootcamp/exercises/contracts/erc721/README.md

 # ERC721 contract

-This contract imports openzeppelin libraries downlaoded locally and stored in `/openzeppelin` directory.
+This contract imports openzeppelin libraries downloaded locally and stored in `/openzeppelin` directory.

 Once more some additional features are to be added.